EloiStree/2019_06_10_FreeWebVRForQuest/README.md

 3. Make a Pull Request.https://github.com/EloiStree/FreeWebVRForQuest
 4. Wait that an administrator of this group accept the Pull.
 5. There is almost no filter here, just the time to check that your json modification is valide

-PS: Later some filter tags for:
-- Kid, Porn, Danger... will be add.

 ## You want to be administrator of the Catalog